-- If you like, create further folders within the ShaperBox 3 User Noises folder to categorize your noises.
+- From the Main Menu (≡ icon), choose Show User Noise Folder to open Documents/Cableguys/ShaperBox 3 User Noises in Windows File Explorer/macOS Finder.
+This is where all user noise files are stored. - If you like, create further folders within the ShaperBox 3 User Noises folder to categorize your noises.
 Note that only one tier of subfolders within ShaperBox 3 User Noises is supported further subfolders within those subfolders won't be seen by NoiseShaper. - 3.
-Place any number (but see below) of samples in WAV, AIF, AIFF or FLAC format in the ShaperBox 3 User Noises folder and/or any subfolders you've added to it. - 4.
+Place any number (but see below) of samples in WAV, AIF or AIFF format in the ShaperBox 3 User Noises folder and/or any subfolders you've added to it. - 4.
 Launch NoiseShaper and open the Type menu.
 Your imported noises and subfolders will be available in the User column.